-This is designed to give the customer a more developed overview of their incident and crisis management capability.
+This is designed to give the customer a fully-developed assessment of their incident and crisis management capability.
 This will be consistent with the time available and the price.
-It will not be an in-depth analysis.
 It will answer these questions:

 - Know, and are able to apply, the common core principles of incident and crisis management – as expressed in the good practice standards - BS 11200, ISO 22301 and PD 25666